What Is a 401(k) Plan? Here’s What You Need to Know

 A Roth 401(k) plan takes employee contributions from your paycheck after income taxes.
 The critical difference between a Traditional 401(k) and a Roth 401(k) is that with a Roth 401(k), your withdrawals will be tax-free.
 Tax-free withdrawals are a huge incentive to start your 401(k)-retirement savings account because they increase your savings power.

 With a Roth 401(k), your investments are allowed to grow tax-free.
 That means, just like a Traditional 401(k), you don’t pay taxes on stock investment gains, dividend income, or interest income.
 Once you retire, you don’t pay taxes when you withdraw any of these investments.
-Because you paid income taxes on these funds before they were contributed, they are allowed to grow tax-free, and there are no taxes upon withdrawal.
+Because you paid income taxes on these funds before they were contributed, they can grow tax-free, and there are no taxes upon withdrawal.

-Hardship Withdrawal
+Hardship Withdrawals

 401(k) Plans: Pros and Cons